 For example, men working on construction sites usually need steel-toed boots.
 Those working in nuclear power plants generally can’t get through security with this safety feature (and should check out the Carhartt’s with the composite toe on this list).
 Whatever job site you’re one, tailor the safety standards for your boots accordingly.
 We’ve included the types of work each boot best fits to help you narrow your options.

 When it comes to comfort, consider your feet first.
 Some of the best work boots are better suited to flatter or wider feet; some are built to support high arches.
 If you’ve got specific needs, or typically wear insoles for added comfort and support, factor those into your final decision before looking at the price.
+Comfort becomes vitally important when you need the best work boots for back pain.

 Other elements to consider: